Top Tips for Students Who Plan to Transfer

 - What do you like to do when you are not working – why does this activity make you happy?

 Plan to Choose a Major

 Most four-year colleges will ask you to declare a major subject area of study when you apply for transfer admission.
 Your choice of major should reflect your choice of a career since these two decisions are inseparable.

-Visit the Student Success Hub at NECC.
-The academic advising staff can advise you in choosing a major and reviewing your career goals.
+Visit your professional advisor in your NECC Academic Center.
+The Academic Centers Advising Staff can advise you in choosing a major and reviewing your career goals.

 Be sure that the major you choose will lead to a career in the area you want.
 Make sure you understand what kind of work a particular degree will lead you to.
 Before deciding on a major, review college catalogs for the specific courses required for that degree.

 A Bachelor’s Degree requires about 120 credit hours distributed among three categories: